ShinyTrinkets/twofold.ts/docs/variables.md

 ## Text tag

-You can use the text tag to display some variables, by using the curly brackets to expand the variable name.
+You can use the text tag to display text and variables, by using the curly brackets to expand the variable name.
 For example:

 ```md
 <set name=Ana fruits=apples />